Poverty in India: Causes, Effects, Injustice & Exclusion

 Getting used to selling your dignity for a rupee's work is one thing, and living on the edge of precariousness another.
 But witnessing the rest of the population reap the benefits of formidable growth is a most dangerous and unstable aspect of urbanisation that has been witnessed across the world.

 - Read more about urban poverty in India.

 Agriculture, hunger and rural poverty

-Since there are so many people working in agriculture and living in rural areas, the agricultural sector has (and should have) an unrivaled priority in policies aimed at poverty in India.
+Since there are so many people working in agriculture and living in rural areas, the agricultural sector has (and should have) an unrivaled priority in policies aimed at reducing poverty.

 And because there is a simple and straightforward link between rural poverty and agricultural productivity, the end goal is to raise the productivity per person in order to alleviate poverty.
 As a consequence policies should focus on spurring investment and technological progress.